saifar-tug/medical-supplier-data-management-excel-python/README.md

 - **Dataset**: Medical Equipment Supplier dataset with 63,000+ rows and 17 columns
 - **Goal**: Simulate realistic tasks of a medical data administrator:
-  - Master data cleaning & standardization
+  - Data cleaning & standardization
   - Structured data wrangling & enrichment
   - Cleaning and Reporting the Sample date with Excel formulas
   - Visualization for stakeholder insight